-The name Denver Pyle may not readily ring a bell for the present generation but for those who grew up in the 60s and 80s, he was one of the greatest character actors of that period.
-Renowned for his portrayal of gruff, authority figures, Pyle appeared in over 200 movies and TV series combined.
-He also portrayed several unforgettable characters including that of the wise-cracking Uncle Jess on the sitcom, The Dukes of Hazzard.
-Denver may be long gone but his legacy remains evergreen.
-Discover more about the late actor here including details about his life, career, demise, as well as net worth.
+Pyle, to those who grew up between the 60s and 80s, was one of the greatest character actors.
+Renowned for his portrayal of authority figures, the actor appeared in over 200 movies and TV series combined.
+He also portrayed several unforgettable characters, including that of the wise-cracking Uncle Jess on the sitcom, The Dukes of Hazzard.
+Denver may be long gone, but his legacy remains evergreen.

 The Life and Times of Denver Pyle

 Denver Bell Pyle was born on the 11th of May 1920 in Bethune, a ranching town in Colorado.
 His father’s name was Ben, while his mother’s name was Maude.
 The actor also had an older brother named Willis.
 Willis was an accomplished animator who worked on Disney classics such as Pinocchio, Bambi, and Fantasia.

 Pyle grew up in Colorado and initially studied law at the state university.
 He, however, dropped out after a short period and spent the next few years working a variety of odd jobs.
 Following the breakout of WWII, the young man promptly enlisted in the Navy.